-Proposed Access, Equity and Inclusion
+Access, Equity and Inclusion

-Nillumbik Shire Council is committed to creating a fair, equitable and inclusive community, where human rights are respected, participation is facilitated, barriers are reduced, and diversity is celebrated.
+Nillumbik Shire Council is committed to creating a fair, equitable and inclusive community, where human rights are respected, participation is facilitated, barriers are addressed and diversity is celebrated.
 We support the rights of all people regardless of age, gender, ability or background.
 We value the diverse and changing nature of our community and understand that some people and individuals experience more barriers than others.

-We walk alongside our First Nations Elders, the Wurundjeri Woi-wurrung people, and broader communities of artists, partners and collaborators in our interconnected community.
+We walk alongside First Nations Elders, the Wurundjeri Woi-wurrung people, and broader communities of artists, partners and collaborators in our interconnected community.

-Over the next four years, we will continue to engage with ideas and creativity, and champion diverse cultural practices for people living with disability, culturally and linguistically diverse communities, LGBTQIA+ communities, and support local artists to develop and showcase their work.
+Over the next four years, we will continue to engage with ideas and creativity, and champion diverse cultural practices for people of all ages and genders, people living with disability, culturally and linguistically diverse communities, LGBTQIA+ communities, and support local artists to develop and showcase their work.